 The board delegates authority to the superintendent to manage the district and provide leadership for the staff.
 Such authority is communicated through written board policies that designate district ends and define operating parameters.

-• “Delegates authority to” means empowering the superintendent and staff to pursue board ends single-mindedly and without hesitation.
-A board that does (or re-does) staff work disempowers the staff.
-High levels of superintendent and staff accountability require high levels of delegation.
+- “Delegates authority” means empowering the superintendent to manage the district to pursue district ends.
+High levels of superintendent accountability require high levels of delegation.

 5. The board monitors performance.